 ||4 Standard Edition core licenses

-You can use Software Assurance to upgrade the SQL Server operating system and associated licenses for two years after you obtain the products in the left column.
+You can use Software Assurance to upgrade the SQL Server operating system and associated licenses for two years after you obtained the products in the left column.

-Using Software Assurance to upgrade directly through Microsoft means that you don't need to request the new version through TechSoup, so it won't count as an additional title toward your two-year title limit.
+You don't need to request the new version of SQL Server through TechSoup if you use Software Assurance through Microsoft to upgrade, and it won't count as an additional title toward your two-year title limit.

 CALs work for the version equal to or earlier than their server software.
 They must be upgraded only for use with newer server software.
 When you upgrade to the next version of SQL Server, you will also need to use Software Assurance to upgrade the CALs.
 CALs offered through TechSoup are always for the currently offered version.